Akina-Aoki/duckdb_repo/lecture_code_along/week1_query_bikedata/README.md

 ## 5. Lessons Learned

-Schema creation is not the issue — execution context is.
+Schema creation is not the issue and the execution context is.

 DuckDB is silent when paths are wrong, so visibility checks are critical.